 Champaran and Kheda Agitations

 In 1917, Mahatma Gandhi organized a non-violent protest against the British-imposed indigo cultivation and fixed pricing, leading to the acceptance of farmers’ demands.
-Similarly, in 1918, he led peaceful protests against the British administration for tax relief during a famine in the Kheda region, resulting in the suspension of revenue collection.
+Similarly, in 1918, he led peaceful protests against the British administration for tax relief during a famine in the Kheda region, which led to the suspension of revenue collection.

 Non-cooperation Movement